 Many broken bones injuries will require a long recovery time and could potentially require surgery to install screw and pins or to set the bones.
 Serious breaks could shatter bones into multiple pieces or cause the bone to pierce through the skin, often requiring intensive treatment and causing substantial pain and suffering.

 Head and Neck Injuries

-Abdominal and Chest Injuries
+Back and Spine Injuries

-Motorcycle accidents can lead to lifelong injuries and disabilities that reduce quality of life and earning capacity.
+Motorcycle accidents can lead to lifelong injuries and disabilities that reduce your quality of life and your potential earning capacity.
 If you have suffered a serious injury in a motorcycle accident, you may have the right to compensation from the at-fault party.
-Our experienced New Jersey motorcycle accident lawyer, Jerry Friedman, can protect your rights and negotiate on your behalf with the insurance company.
-Contact us to schedule a free consultation with our New Jersey motorcycle accident attorney to review your case.
+Our experienced New Jersey motorcycle accident lawyer, Jerry Friedman, can protect your rights and negotiate on your behalf with the insurance company or take the at-fault driver to court to fight to get you the compensation you deserve.

 Our New Jersey motorcycle accident attorney can review your case and examine what your injuries might be worth.
 Before talking to your insurance company or accepting anything from them, it is important to have an experienced lawyer review your claim and help you understand how to proceed to maximize your compensation, especially after serious injuries.